KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/integration-with-ttn.md

 #### Step 2

-- Go to <https://console.thethingsnetwork.org/> and **Create** a **application server**.
+- Go to <https://console.thethingsnetwork.org/> and **Create** an **application server**.
 Use the given app key and program it into the LoRa device using the [GSM setup tool](https://keller-druck.com/en/products/software/desktop-applications/gsm-setup-for-remote-transmission-units) and program the device with the application key.

 #### Step 3